hankmcgill/runtime/README.md

 # runtime

-A running app to track performance leveraging AWS services
+A running app to track performance leveraging AWS services!